jane-z-zou/Book-Recommender/README.md

 # 📚 Jane's Book Recommender

-Welcome to Book Recommender AI—your personal literary assistant that suggests books based on your favorites.
-Simply input a list of books you've enjoyed, and receive curated recommendations complete with brief synopses! ✨📖💬
+Welcome to your new favorite cozy, emoji-filled AI app that gives emotionally resonant book recommendations based on your personal favorites.

-I built this little tool because I was tired of getting soulless book recs that just matched genres.
-I wanted something that felt more like a friend saying, “If you loved Hamnet, you’re going to cry over this one too 🥲.”
-I’ve read a lot of emotionally resonant books that stuck with me, and I wanted an AI that could understand why they moved me, not just that they were "literary fiction."
+This is a little book bot I made using the free Hugging Face Inference API (Zephyr model).
+Just tell it the books you’ve loved (in the format "Title by Author") and it’ll suggest five new reads with a fun, friendly tone.
+Perfect if you're someone who loves introspective, well-written stories and wants recs that feel right, not just match the genre.

-This app is powered by Zephyr-7B, one of Hugging Face’s free and friendly open-source models.
-It keeps things short, cozy, and fun—like texting a bookish pal with great taste.
-Perfect for introspective readers who care more about vibe and voice than bestseller lists.
+I built this because I’m the kind of person who finishes a book, stares at the ceiling, and spirals a bit wondering what to read next.
+I wanted something simple and warm, like getting a thoughtful recommendation from a good friend over text.

 ## 🚀 Demo